-You can get this through an Employee Counselling Service, which is one of benefits that we provide to our employees.
+You can access Employee Counselling through our Simplyhealth Cashplan, which is one of benefits that we provide to our employees.
+Further details can be accessed from the N Drive\Simplyhealth.

-If informal action fails or the matter is more serious, we will use the following formal procedure.
+If you do not meet the expected standards set out in your informal action within the specified timescale set or the matter is more serious, we may proceed to the formal procedure: